schrotie/quary/documentation/api/README.md

 MutationObservers.
 Property event handlers add getter and setter methods to the object instance.
 It is done on the instance and not on the prototype in order to less likely interfere with getters and setters implemented in the class.
-ShadowQuery should - but currently doesn't - handle those.
+Quary should - but currently doesn't - handle those.
 I recommend not using property event handlers on components that you do not own yourself.
 Properties are the most efficient way of data binding, but they don't support it well.
 Attribute- and text event